abhinavguptas/Dreamforce-2015-Session-Angular-ifying-your-Visualforce-pages/README.md

 *Note: I am not giving slideshare link as it messes up the gif animations added for better understanding.*

 ## Code Structure ##
+Following is directory structure of code files, along with comments next to file and dir names.

     ├── **resource-bundles** *(kept exploded files in git, for ease in exploring code without requiring to clone or download the git repo)*
     │   ├── tabs_app_aside.resource _(exploded zipped static resource generated from aside)_